ProtoSchool/protoschool.github.io/DEVELOPING_TUTORIALS.md

 #### `utils.validationMessages`

+These validation messages can be used to avoid writing the same message for the users across tutorials and lessons.

 - `SUCCESS`: when the user has successfully completed the code challenge
+  - Example: `Success!
+You did it!`
 - `NO_RESULT`: to show when the user forgets to return a result
+  - Example: `Oops!
+You forgot to return a result :(`
 - `VALUE_IS_ASYNC_ITERABLE_ALL`: when the user returned an AsyncIterable and forgot to use the `all` function on the result
+  - Example: `The returned value is an Async Iterable.
+Did you forget to put all the results together using either for await...of or with all?`
 - `VALUE_IS_ASYNC_ITERABLE_CONCAT`: when the user returned an AsyncIterable and forgot to use the `concat` function on the result
+  - Example: `The returned value is an Async Iterable.
+Did you forget to concatenate all the data using concat?`